Shopify/krane/README.md

 Just like in the previous phase, we essentially run `kubectl apply` on those templates and periodically check the cluster for the current status of each resource so we can display error or success information.

-If pruning is enabled (which, again, is the default), any [resource which type is listed in `DeployTask.prune_whitelist`](https://github.com/Shopify/kubernetes-deploy/blob/ac42ad7c8c4f6f6b27e706d6642ebe002ca1f683/lib/kubernetes-deploy/deploy_task.rb#L80-L104) that we can find in the namespace but not in the templates will be removed.
+If pruning is enabled (which, again, is the default), any [kind not listed in the blacklist](https://github.com/Shopify/kubernetes-deploy/blob/master/lib/krane/cluster_resource_discovery.rb#L20) that we can find in the namespace but not in the templates will be removed.
 A particular message about pruning will be printed in the next phase if any resource matches this criteria.

 #### Result